 There was an awkward exchange of silence and then, after a moment, Ouji dropped his hand from the door.
 He then reached inside his cloak and produced a small stack of papers, which he handed to Zuko.

 "Here.
 I wanted to give these to you sooner but, well, we were both kinda busy."

 "They're mo—" Ouji stopped himself and grimaced slightly "—they're your mother's letters."

 Zuko stared down at them, dumbfounded.
 "I-I—thank you."

 Ouji curtly inclined his head.
 "Well, good luck to you, and see you tonight."

 Zuko followed the kid's back as he left, waiting until the door closed behind him.
 He sat down on the bed and stared at the yellowing parchment for what seemed like minutes before taking in a deep breath and carefully opening the first letter.

 "My dearest son,

-"I write these letters knowing that you may never read them and for that I am grateful, more than I could possibly express.
+"I write these letters knowing that you may never read them; and for that I am grateful.
 If anything, I need to know that you are out there somewhere, outside these drab prison walls, safe and happy, living a life unburdened with the dark stains of sorrow and regret.
-But should you come to find these letters, know that the words I write come from the heart and in these words you will find the memories and truths that belong to you—that are you—because you are my heart.
+But should you come to find these letters, know that the words I write come from the heart.
+In these words you will find the memories and truths that belong to you—that are you—because you are my heart.